Web Hosting Performance Test: 120 Days of Real Data

 - HTTP/3 support

-Refund & Cancellation Reality Check
+Refund and Cancellation Reality Check

 Bluehost Refund Process (30-Day Guarantee)

-HostGator Refund Process (45-Day Guarantee – Longest)
+HostGator Refund Process (45-Day Guarantee — Longest of the Three)

-- Domain fees non-refundable
+- Domain fees are non-refundable.

-- Refund processed in 3-7 business days
+- Refunds process in 3–7 business days.

 GoDaddy Refund Process (30-Day Guarantee)

-- Took 8 minutes total to process cancellation
+- Cancellation took 8 minutes to process.

-- Received confirmation email immediately
+- Mitchell received a confirmation email immediately.

-- Account deactivated within 2 hours
+- The account was deactivated within 2 hours.

-What Domain “Free for First Year” Really Means
+What “Free Domain for First Year” Really Means

-- Example: Bluehost “free” domain costs you $17.99 if you cancel within 30 days
+- Example: Bluehost’s “free” domain costs you $17.99 if you cancel within 30 days.

-- You keep the domain, but you pay for it
+- You keep the domain, but you pay for it.

 Cancelling Auto-Renewal (Important)

-- HostGator: Billing → Manage Subscriptions → Disable auto-renewal
+- HostGator: Billing → Manage Subscriptions → disable auto-renewal

-Final Verdict & My Actual Recommendations
+Final Verdict and Mitchell’s Actual Recommendations

-- Kept 3 basic sites on HostGator – Simple brochure sites with <1,000 visitors/month where $9/month renewal vs $18.99 Bluehost saves $120/year.
+- Kept 3 basic sites on HostGator.
+These are simple brochure sites with fewer than 1,000 visitors per month.
+The $9/month renewal vs $18.99 at Bluehost saves $120/year for sites that do not need CDN or staging.

 Choose Bluehost If:

-- Budget: $3/month year 1, then $12/month ongoing
+- Budget: approximately $3/month in year 1, then $12/month ongoing

 Choose HostGator If:

-- Absolute lowest price is your priority
+- Lowest total price is your primary requirement

 - You prefer phone support over chat

-- You’re comfortable managing WordPress yourself
+- You are comfortable managing WordPress yourself

-- Budget: $4/month for 3 years upfront, then $9/month
+- Budget: approximately $4/month for a 3-year upfront commitment, then $9/month

 Choose GoDaddy If: